yidong72/reasoning-gym/GALLERY.md

 Example tasks:
 ````
 Example 1:
 Question: What will this Game of Life board look like after 1 steps of simulation?
-Reply as array of array representing rows in the grid from top to bottom in JSON format.
-Let your answer(array of array be on a single line).
+Reply as array of arrays representing rows in the grid from top to bottom in JSON format.
 (An empty 3x3 grid would look like this: [[0,0,0],[0,0,0],[0,0,0]])

 [[0,1,0,1,1,0,0,0,1,0],
  [1,0,0,1,0,1,1,1,1,1],